platformatic/platformatic/docs/runtime/configuration.md

   - **`useHttp`** (`boolean`) - The service will be started on a random HTTP port on `127.0.0.1`, and exposed to the other services via that port and on default, it is set to `false`.
 Set it to `true` if you are using [@fastify/express](https://github.com/fastify/fastify-express).

+### `preload`

+The `preload` configuration is intended to be used to register Application Performance Monitoring (APM) agents. `preload` should contain a path pointing to a commonjs or es module that is loaded at the start of of the app worker thread.

 ### `services`

 `services` is an array of objects that defines the microservices managed by the